Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 Note that the formulas in Theorem \ref{thm:singlepoint-finite} take the same form for $\kappa\in(8/3,4)$ and $\kappa\in(4,8)$ (the exponent $(\kappa/8)\vee(1/2)$ may appear at first to take a different form, but for both parameter ranges it represents how areas scale with boundary lengths).
 It is interesting that the formulas take the same form since the proofs are quite different for the two parameter ranges.
 The fact that the formulas in the two parameter ranges coincide supports the statement that the generalized disk should be viewed as the natural extension of the regular disk for $\kappa\in(4,8)$.

-\begin{remark} When defining the weights $W^{{\sigmab},\kappa}_{\Lambda,\ell}$ and partition functions $Z^{{\sigmab},\kappa}_{\Lambda,\ell}$ there is some arbitrariness in the multiplicative constant we put in front.
-Indeed, the partition function should give the \emph{relative} weight of different configurations, so, for example, multiplying all partition functions by a constant leaves the physical model unchanged.
+\begin{remark} When defining the weights $W^{{\sigmab},\kappa}_{\Lambda,\ell}$ and partition functions $Z^{{\sigmab},\kappa}_{\Lambda,\ell}$ we had to make some arbitrary choices for multiplicative constants involved in their definition.
+Conceptually, the partition function should give the \emph{relative} weight of different configurations, so, for example, multiplying all partition functions by a constant leaves the physical model unchanged.
 The degree of freedom we have lies precisely in the multiplicative constant for the zero-point and one-point partition functions, so if we fix these then the remaining partition functions are given.
 One can in particular observe that in Theorem \ref{thm:markov-simple}, replacing

 for constants $c,c_i>0$, $i\in A$, and each $B\subseteq A$ leaves the jump rates unchanged.
 Due to the arbitrariness in the multiplicative constant for the one-point partition function, we only consider the \emph{ratio} $W^{{\sigmab},\kappa}_{\Lambda,\ell}/W^{{\sigmab},\kappa}_{0,1}$ in Theorem \ref{thm:singlepoint-finite} but we remark that the denominator $W^{{\sigmab},\kappa}_{0,1}$ can be computed explicitly using results of \cite{remy-zhu-boundary}.
 For the zero-point partition function we fixed the multiplicative constant by requiring that $W^{-,\kappa}_{\Lambda,\ell}=1$. \end{remark}